scsm-ua/kirtan-guide-en/songs/mayura-mukuta-pitambara-dhari.md

     (jaya) gopī-jana-ballabha vaṁśī-bihārī muralīdhara govardhana-dhārī

-Oh Krishna holder of the flute, Muralī and lifter of Go- vardhan Hill!
+Oh Krishna holder of the flute, Muralī and lifter of Govardhan Hill!
 All glories to you Krishna, dearmost lover of all the cowherd girls of Vṛndāvan and player of the flute Vaṁśī.